NatronGitHub/openfx-arena/README.md

 Replace 'sh' with 'bash' on Debian/Ubuntu.

 You can also build manually using 'make'.
 Please note that then you must have libpng-devel and ImageMagick-devel installed prior to build.
 Using other version of ImageMagick than the one built using 'deploy.sh' is not supported or recommended.

+**Windows**

+Can be built using MinGW/MSYS(2), note that depends must be installed before running 'deploy.sh'.

 License
 =======